FBH93/DistributedSystemsHandIns/HandIn1/readme.md

+Submission for group frjokr, consisting of

+* Jonas Brock-Hanash
+* Frederik Bøye Henriksen
+* Kristian Moltke Reitzel

-Run the solution for the Dining Philosophers problem using the command
+To run the solution for the Dining Philosophers problem use the command

 `go run HandIn1.go`